Mogalapalli-Sriram/Algorithms/Search Algorithms/Binary Search/binary-search.md

 * Open browser developer tools.
 * Head over to source and create a new snippet.
 * Copy and Paste the code [BinarySearch](./binary-search.js) js file.
-* Execute with different inputs.
+* Execute with different inputs in the console.

 <br>